A rental agreement is a contract between a landlord and a tenant for leasing residential or commercial property.

 Oklahoma | 1 day | Any actual notice | No |

-Oregon | 24 hours | Any actual notice | Yes, with detailed requirements dependent on purpose |
+Oregon | 24 hours | Any actual notice | Yes (detailed requirements which depend on the waiver’s purpose) |

 Pennsylvania | “Reasonable” notice | Any actual notice | Yes |